Table of Contents

 - Six semester courses in German literature or culture

 Of the 30 credits or ten semester courses, a minimum of 12 credits or four courses beyond Composition and Conversation (i.e., at least four upper-level literature or culture courses) must be taken within the German Studies Department at Boston College.
-Courses taken abroad in order to be counted toward the German Studies major must be conducted in German.
+Courses taken abroad must be conducted in German to be counted toward the German Studies major.

 A prospective German major should select an initial language course, e.g., GERM1001, GERM1050, or GERM2201, according to his/her high school language preparation.
 The student can supplement this choice with an elective.
 He/she can select a course in German literature, culture, philosophy, history, art history, music, or a German course offered in English translation.
 In all, ten one-semester courses in German numbered 1000 and above—or 30 credits at that level—are required to complete the major.